Let’s talk about hay.

 When searching for quality hay don’t forget to checkout your local ‘stock feeders’ they’ll have ongoing fresh supplies & tend to support local farms in your surrounding area.

 Wild oat weed – you may find some in your oaten hay, they have the extra fluffy seeds and a visible brown spike coming out of the pod.
 Rye, Barley & Wheat may also be found on occasion in your oaten hay.
 These are the containments we talked about earlier.
-They can be consumed in small amounts however the seed heads much like oats are troublesome to becoming stuck in your pet
+They can be consumed in small amounts however the seed heads much like oats are troublesome to becoming stuck in your pet, just remove them if you can, the rest is fine to munch.

 Rabbits & piggy’s love to munch hay whilst pooping so lining your litter tray with it is good practice – it can help greatly with litter training, and a bonus is the sweet smell of hay is a great for masking undesirable scents.
 To avoid too much wastage, you can hang a ‘’hay feeder rack, or hay bag’ above their litter.
 You can repurpose a lot of regular household items to use as a rack, we’ve used chrome baskets from Kmart, I’ve seen others use bag holders from Ikea, you just need to think outside the square.
 Or you can buy purpose made racks. – We also place standalone wire baskets with weights in the bottom in our buns pen for them to forage on, they have fun pulling the strands from the stack.